-JUNE 2022 // VOL. 28, NO. 6
+JULY 2023 // VOL. 29, NO. 6

-The Economics of Providing 401(k) Plans: Services, Fees, and Expenses, 2021
+The Economics of Providing 401(k) Plans: Services, Fees, and Expenses, 2022

-KFY FINDINGS
+KEY FINDINGS

-- 401(k) plan participants investing in mutual funds tend to hold lower-cost funds.
-At year-end 2021, 401(k) plan assets totaled \$7.7 trillion, with 39 percent invested in equity mutual funds.
-In 2021, the average expense ratio for equity mutual funds offered in the United States was 1.13 percent.
-401(k) plan participants who invested in equity mutual funds, however, paid about one-third of that amount-0.36 percent-on average. - " The expense ratios that 401(k) plan participants incur for investing in mutual funds have declined substantially since 2000.
+- A01(k) plan participants investing in mutual funds tend to hold lower-cost funds.
+At year-end 2022, 401(k) plan assets totaled \$6.6 trillion, with 36 percent invested in equity mutual funds.
+In 2022, the average expense ratio for equity mutual funds offered in the United States was 1.12 percent.
+401(k) plan participants who invested in equity mutual funds, however, paid less than one-third of that amount-0.33 percent-on average. - The mutual fund expense ratios that 401(k) plan participants incur have declined substantially since 2000, and the downward trend continued for equity, hybrid, and bond mutual funds in 2022.
 In 2000, 401(k) plan participants incurred an average expense ratio of 0.77 percent for investing in equity mutual funds.
-By 2021, that figure had fallen to 0.36 percent, a 53 percent decline.
-The average expense ratios that 401(k) plan participants incurred for investing in hybrid and bond mutual funds also fell from 2000 to 2021-by 40 percent and 58 percent, respectively. - The downward trend in the expense ratios that 401(k) plan participants incur for investing in mutual funds continued in 2021.
-For equity mutual funds, this number fell from 0.39 percent in 2020 to 0.36 percent in 2021; for hybrid mutual funds, it edged down from 0.44 percent in 2020 to 0.43 percent in 2021; and for bond mutual funds, it fell from 0.32 percent in 2020 to 0.25 percent in 2021. - " 401(k) plans are a complex employee benefit to maintain and administer, and they are subject to an array of rules and regulations.
-Employers offering 401(k) plans typically hire service providers to operate these plans, and these providers charge fees for their services. - " Employers and employees generally share the costs of operating 401(k) plans.
+By 2022, that figure had fallen to 0.33 percent, a 57 percent decline.
+The average expense ratios that 401(k) plan participants incurred for investing in hybrid and bond mutual funds also fell from 2000 to 2022-by 42 percent and 63 percent, respectively. - " 401(k) plans are a complex employee benefit to maintain and administer, and they are subject to an array of rules and regulations.
+Employers offering 401(k) plans typically hire service providers to operate these plans, and these providers charge fees for their services. - Employers and employees generally share the costs of operating 401(k) plans.
 As with any employee benefit, the employer typically determines how the costs will be shared.